petkivim/x-road-test-client/documentation/Setting-up-development-environment.md

 ##### Solution 2

 Import NIIS's Maven repository's certificate as a trusted certificate into ```cacerts``` keystore.
 See full [instructions](Import-a-certificate-as-a-trusted-certificate.md).
 NIIS's Maven release repository's URL is ```https://artifactory.niis.org/xroad-maven-releases```.

-### IDE Setup

-The project can be imported into different IDEs, but currently this section covers only Netbeans.
-However, some modifications are required regardless of the IDE that's being used.

-#### Netbeans

-Opening the project in Netbeans.

-* File -> Open Project -> path of the src folder -> Click Open Project button